 1. Which Badass course should I start with?

-If you’ve grabbed yourself a copy of the Mega Badass Bundle then you may be overwhelmed and unsure where to start.
+If you’ve grabbed yourself a copy of the Mega Badass Bundle then here's what to do.

 I recommend starting with Badass Alternate Picking.
 Once you’ve familiarised yourself with the material and are practising the advice and licks, start applying it to Badass Hand Sync.
 This is a good way to develop your picking hand.